jmreicha/vrnetlab/cisco/asav/README.md

 # After the ASAv has booted, SSH to it using the configured credentials
 ssh vrnetlab@<docker-ip> # password: VR-netlab9

-# Alternatively, you can connect to the console with telnet if you have issues with SSH
+# Alternatively, you can connect to the console with telnet
 telnet <docker-ip> 5000
 ```